 The Leader of the Council chairs Council Cabinet meetings, and appoints the councillors who will discharge the executive functions of the authority.
 These councillors are known as Cabinet Members.

 Council Cabinet is made up of eight councillors with areas of responsibility (a portfolio) that together cover all services delivered by the Council.
-To learn more about Council Cabinet, visit the Leadership of the Council page.
+To learn more about Council Cabinet, visit the Decision making in Derby page.

 Councillors who are not Cabinet Members still have an important job to do.
 These councillors have roles to play on regulatory panels and committees, and the majority sit on one or more of our Overview and Scrutiny Boards.